binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        }
     }

-In production we log to syslog and because of this we do not need the file transport you can see the configured starting on line 30 above in the `default.js` configuration file, so we set it to null as seen on line 6 below in the `prodbox-production.js` file.
+In production, we log to syslog.
+As such, we do not need the file transport you can see the configured starting on line 30 above in the `default.js` configuration file, so we set it to null as seen on line 6 below in the `prodbox-production.js` file.

-I go into more depth about how we handle syslogs in the VPS chapter under the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section, where all of our logs including these ones get streamed to an off-site syslog server.
-Whereby, providing easy aggregation of all system logs into one user interface that DevOpps can watch on their monitoring panels in real-time and can easily go back in time to visit past events.
-This provides excellent visibility as one layer of defence.
+I go into more depth about how we handle syslogs in the VPS chapter under the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section, where all of our logs are streamed to an offsite syslog server.
+This provides easy aggregation of all system logs into one user interface that DevOpps can watch on their monitoring panels in realtime and easily audit past events.
+This provides excellent visibility as a layer of defence.

-There were also some other [options](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-nodejs-apps/) for those using Papertrail as their off-site syslog and aggregation PaaS, but the solutions were not as clean as simply logging to local syslog from your applications and then sending off-site from there.
-Again this is discussed in more depth in the "Logging and Alerting" section in the VPS chapter.
+There are also some other [options](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-nodejs-apps/) for those using Papertrail as their offsite syslog and aggregation PaaS, but the solutions were not as clean as simply logging to local syslog from your applications, and then sending offsite from there.
+Again, this is discussed in more depth in the "Logging and Alerting" section in the VPS chapter.

 {title="prodbox-production.js", linenos=on, lang=JavaScript}
     module.exports = {